• Skip to primary navigation

 Add ¼ cup chopped curry leaves to the same pan and roast on medium-low heat for 2-3 minutes until they are crisp.

 Keep stirring continuously while roasting.
-Remove them in the bowl and set them aside.
+Remove them into the bowl and set them aside.

 Cool the roasted ingredients completely.